Variety Evasive Subspace Families: Introduction

-Theorem~\ref{thm_dnoetheraff} is proved similarly.
-Here $\aff^n$ is viewed as an open subset of $\proj^n$ whose complement is the ``hyperplane at infinity'' $H_\infty$.
-Then we first construct a projection $\pi: \proj^n \setminus W\to \proj^r$ such that $W$ is a subspace of $H_\infty$ and is disjoint from the \emph{projective closure} of $\mathcal{V}$.
-Then restrict $\pi$ to $\aff^n$.
-By carefully choosing $\pi$, we can make sure that the restriction is a linear map $\aff^n\to \aff^r$ and is a surjective finite morphism.

-\paragraph{Dimension-preserving morphisms vs. finite morphisms.} Our construction of finite linear morphisms preserve the dimension of a variety of low degree while reducing the dimension of the ambient space.
+\paragraph{Dimension-preserving morphisms vs. finite morphisms.} Our construction of finite linear morphisms preserves the dimension of a variety of low degree while reducing the dimension of the ambient space.
 This generalizes the property of lossless rank condensers.
 However, for the dimension-preserving property, better constructions are known.
-For example, it follows implicitly from the proof in \cite{Dvi12} that most of the linear maps $\aff^n\to \aff^t$ from a lossless rank condenser $\mathcal{H}\subseteq \F^{t\times n}$ already preserve the dimension of a variety $\mathcal{V}\subseteq \aff^n$.\footnote{The intuition here is that $\mathcal{V}$ can be locally approximated at a nonsingular point $p\in\mathcal{V}$ by its \emph{tangent space} at $p$.
-So any linear map that preserves the dimension of this tangent space also preserves the dimension of $\mathcal{V}$.} This was used by Dvir \cite{Dvi12} in his explicit constructions of \emph{extractors for varieties}, which generalize \emph{affine extractors} \cite{GR08}.
+For example, it can be shown that most of the linear maps $\aff^n\to \aff^t$ from a lossless rank condenser $\mathcal{H}\subseteq \F^{t\times n}$ already preserve the dimension of a variety $\mathcal{V}\subseteq \aff^n$.
+The intuition here is that $\mathcal{V}$ can be locally approximated at a nonsingular point $p\in\mathcal{V}$ by its \emph{tangent space} at $p$.
+(Note that such a nonsingular point always exists when $\mathcal{V}$ is a nonempty variety.)
+So any linear map that preserves the dimension of this tangent space also preserves the dimension of $\mathcal{V}$.

 On the other hand, the morphisms we construct are \emph{finite morphisms}, which are strictly stronger than morphisms that are dimension-preserving.
 In particular, a finite morphism $\pi$ always maps a closed set onto a closed set in the Zariski topology.
 Moreover, the preimage $\pi^{-1}(p)$ of \emph{every} point $p$ in the image of $\pi$ is a finite set.
 Neither of these two properties is necessarily satisfied by morphisms that are only dimension-preserving.